-Stage 2 [Formal] - Complaint heard by head teacher, or by Chair of Governors if the complaint is about the head teacher.
+Stage 2 [Formal] - Complaint heard by headteacher

-- 2.1 Once the complaint has been referred, the headteacher will gain clarity over the complaint and gain any supplementary information which may lead to resolution at this stage. - 2.2 The headteacher should meet with the complainant and/or subject of the complaint, if appropriate. - 2.3 The headteacher should meet, as appropriate, with any witnesses and take a note of any comments made from those involved. - 2.4 Notes will be kept of all meetings, conversations and of the receipt of any documentation.
+- 2.1 Once the complaint has been referred, the headteacher will gain clarity over the complaint and gain any supplementary information which may lead to resolution at this stage. - 2.2 The headteacher should meet with the complainant and/or subject of the complaint, if appropriate. - 2.3 The headteacher should meet, as appropriate, with any witnesses and take statements from those involved. - 2.4 Notes will be kept of all meetings, conversations and of the receipt of any documentation.